elewites/AppClient/README.md

 Once cloned run `npm install`

-At this point you have two points
+At this point you have two options
 1. Checkout into the `develop` branch.
 This is important if you will run the server locally as the `develop` branch has the endpoints that communicate with the local server.
 - Check out the [REST API](https://github.com/elewites/AppServer) for instructions on spinning up the server locally